FHA Loan Pros and Cons

-What Are The Pros? – FHA loans certainly have their “pros”, hence so many people opt for this type of home loan.
+What Are The Pros? – FHA loans certainly have their “pros”, which is why so many people choose this type of home loan.
 What exactly are these advantages, and who stands to benefit from them?

-- Low Down Payment – The famous 3.5% down payment is the main attraction to FHA mortgages.
-Not only is this fantastically low, but it can be borrowed from relatives or a down payment assistance program.
+- Low Down Payment – The famous 3.5% down payment is the main attraction to FHA loans.
+Another advantage to the down payment requirements for FHA loans is that the money can be borrowed from relatives or a down payment assistance program.

 - Compensating Factors – A really neat aspect about FHA loans is what are known as “compensating factors”. if you do not meet the standard guidelines, you still have a chance to get approved if you have areas which compensate for the requirements you fall short of meeting.
 For instance, a higher DTI ratio can be overlooked if you have higher credit and/or more in savings.